 Quality fats are awesome.
 They’re great for keeping our blood sugar levels smooth sailing, feeding our brains, providing steady burning fuel and, contrary to main stream thinking over the past few decades, are wonderful for disease prevention.

-Hydrogenated oils, excess polyunsaturated oils (omega 6 rich) and oils that are fragile such as olive oil / most nut oils when heated, therefore damaged – These are the oils to avoid.
+Hydrogenated oils, excess polyunsaturated oils (omega 6 rich) and oils that are fragile such as olive oil / most nut oils when heated, therefore damaged – These are the oils to avoid (Note: Olive oil is only not so great when heated, cold and drizzled is fine as a part of the healthy fats mix).
 They promote inflammation over time, which is the number 1 disease marker.
 If you ever want to completely geek out on the subject of fats, Dr Mary Enig has an amazing book.
 Know your fats.
 I loved it – might be a minority in thinking so, but a real page turner!

 Fat for grass fed pasture raised meats is Omega 3 rich and awesome (not fat from grain fed beef or factory farmed animals.
 That fat is definitely not good, as when one feeds an animal an unnatural diet and deprives them of light and grass, they will not only live a terribly sad life, but will be unhealthy and pass that ill health onto those who eat that meat.
 Find an ethical butcher pronto!)